yousifalansari/memory-game/README.md

 - As a user, I want the option to restart or play again easily after finishing so I can try for a better score.

 ## Pseudocode
-// On page load:
+On page load:

-// - Show title, theme, and instructions.
+Show title, theme, and instructions.

-// - Wait for user to click Start Game button.
+Wait for user to click Start Game button.

-// On Start Game click:
+On Start Game click:

-// - Hide instructions and start button.
+Hide instructions and start button.

-// - Shuffle card deck and render cards face-down.
+Shuffle card deck and render cards face-down.

-// - Show a 3-2-1 countdown with cards briefly flipped face-up.
+Show a 3-2-1 countdown with cards briefly flipped face-up.

-// - Flip all cards face-down when countdown ends.
+Flip all cards face-down when countdown ends.

-// - Start countdown timer and enable card flipping.
+Start countdown timer and enable card flipping.

-// When a card is clicked:
+When a card is clicked:

-// - If no card flipped, flip it and store as first selected card.
+If no card flipped, flip it and store as first selected card.

-// - Else flip card and store as second selected card.
+Else flip card and store as second selected card.

-// - Lock board during comparison.
+Lock board during comparison.

-// - If the two selected cards match:
+If the two selected cards match:

-//   - Keep both cards face-up and update score.
+Keep both cards face-up and update score.

-//   - Check if all matches found to trigger win.
+Check if all matches found to trigger win.

-// - Else:
+Else:

-//   - After short delay, flip both cards face-down.
+After short delay, flip both cards face-down.

-// - Increment move counter.
+Increment move counter.

-// - Reset first and second selected cards.
+Reset first and second selected cards.

-// If timer runs out before all matches found:
+If timer runs out before all matches found:

-// - Display lose message.
+Display lose message.

-// - Disable card flipping and show option to restart.
+Disable card flipping and show option to restart.

-// On restart or play again button click:
+On restart or play again button click:

-// - Reset score, moves, and timer.
+Reset score, moves, and timer.

-// - Shuffle and render cards.
+Shuffle and render cards.

-// - Show countdown and resume gameplay.
+Show countdown and resume gameplay.

-text

 ## Getting Started
 The game is fully deployed and playable online at: